Chicken Noodle Soup

 Chicken and noodles added to the soup pot.

-Add the shredded chicken back to the soup, stir to combine, and you’re ready to eat!
+Add the shredded chicken back to the chicken soup, stir to combine, and you’re ready to eat!
 It’s never a bad idea to give it one last taste and adjust the salt if needed.

 Overhead view of a bowl of chicken noodle soup with a gold spoon on the side.

 This chicken noodle soup recipe makes about 12 cups, so it’s not a bad idea to freeze some for later.
-Always refrigerate the soup fully before transferring it to the freezer.
+Always refrigerate the chicken noodle soup fully before transferring it to the freezer.
 When making big batches, it’s a good idea to divide it up into smaller portions before refrigerating.
 This helps the hot liquid to cool down faster once in the refrigerator.

 Side view of a bowl of chicken noodle soup.